Majin-Kilane/Active-Directory/README.md

 ## Active Directory Home Lab Project

 ## Overview
+This project demonstrates the design, implementation, and security hardening of a **redundant Active Directory environment** using Windows Server 2022. **The lab emphasizes enterprise-grade identity management, high availability through failover**, and **security-first configuration practices**.

-This project showcases my ability to design, implement, and manage a secure and highly available Active Directory (AD) environment.
-Using VirtualBox, Windows Server 2022, and Windows 11, I configured a simulated network to demonstrate essential IT administration tasks, including:
+The environment was built using VirtualBox and includes a primary Domain Controller, a failover Domain Controller, and domain-joined client machines.
+The lab also integrates with a centralized SIEM (Wazuh) for monitoring and detection, documented separately in the SOC repository.
+I configured a simulated network to demonstrate essential IT administration tasks, including:

 - Security-focused Group Policy Object (GPO) configurations.
 - Active Directory structure with Organizational Units (OUs), users, and groups.